LinkClinton/Mico/Common/Mico/Shapes/readme.md

 ## A Base Object

-The "Micos" can have many kinds object.
+The `Micos` can have many kinds object.

 Shape is the very basic object.